nalagathshania/Client-Diagnosis-support-system-using-Association-Rule-Mining-Nov.-2015-/README.md

 # Client Diagnosis support system using Association Rule Mining
-Tools & Technology: Python, HTML, JQuery
+Tools &amp; Technology: Python, HTML, JQuery
+Dataset: TEXAS HEALTHCARE(100000+ rows)
-A website for predicting the diagnosis using the associated symptoms that occur frequently using apriority algorithm on a real time dataset with more than a million rows.
+A website for predicting the diagnosis (i.e the disease) using the associated symptoms that occur frequently using the Apriory algorithm.